Programmatically Accessing Cloud Photo APIs

 Note

 RESTful API documentation.
-Very easy to read.
+The documentation is easy to read.

 Facebook Moments